paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_14)=
 ## Thermo-mechanical stress

 The thermo-mechanical stress is associated with the thermal cycling of the equipment.
-It is considered by the physics of failures with the Norris-Landzberg's model defined in document {cite:t}`eee-Norris1969ReliabilityOC`.
+It is considered by the {term}`physics of failures <Physics of failure>` with the Norris-Landzberg's model defined in document {cite:t}`eee-Norris1969ReliabilityOC`.
 This model is based on the thermo-mechanical effects based on the Coffin-Manson model.

 ````{admonition} Equation
 :class: equation